Read the latest news on the Public

 Mark Ward: Mark is a highly experienced campaigner and has held various roles in TB.
 He has done a huge amount of press work and often represented TB at high-level meetings.
 He is happy to be contacted with any general queries, and is also our 'go-to' person for any LGBT-related issues

-Ade Goodyear & Steve Nicholls: Along with Richard Warwick, Ade and Steve are ex-pupils of Lord Mayor Treloar College, and any queries about the school should be directed at them in the first instance.
+Ade Goodyear: Along with Richard Warwick, Ade is an ex-pupil of Lord Mayor Treloar College, and any queries about the school should be directed at him in the first instance.
 Along with Joseph Peaty they worked closely with the BBC Panorama team to produce the programme that can be found on YouTube.

-Sarah Dorricott: Sarah is the eldest daughter of the late Mike Dorricott and has become an experienced campaigner, including doing press work.
+Sarah Dorricott: Sarah is the eldest daughter of the late Mike Dorricott, who was himself a hugely valuable member of the team, and has become an experienced campaigner, including doing press work.
 Any queries about bereaved children should be directed to her in the first instance.

 Andrew March: Andrew is highly skilled in the area of research, and is currently working alongside the inquiry team’s paralegals at the National Archive, identifying documents and securing copies for the inquiry.
-Along with Sue he has also been responsible for producing much of TB’s documentation
+Along with Sue he has also been responsible for producing much of TB’s documentation.
+With the late Haydn Lewis, Andrew created the Tainted Blood Timeline, a resource of enormous value to the Infected Blood Inquiry, both during and in getting us there in the first place.

 Martin Haresign: Martin has become more involved in the campaign over the last few years and is always happy to discuss issues, offer advice, etc. We often approach him for an opinion on something as he gives good advice!